learlab/itell/apps/demo/content/textbook/17-putting-ethics-into-practice.md

     correct: false
   - answer: "d.\tThere is a specific set of risks that will designate a study as unethical.
 If the study involves any risk from this list, then it cannot be ethical "
     correct: false
-- !Structured
-  question: "3.\tWhich event led to the development of the Nuremberg Code?"
+- question: "3.\tWhich event led to the development of the Nuremberg Code?"
   answers:
   - answer: "a.\tThe war crime trials after World War II in the 1940s"
     correct: true